The Next Pregnancy

 - Tailored care and consistent advice

 All staff should make sure they have read through their antenatal notes and refer to their previous baby by name.
-It’s important to choose your language carefully when addressing complications as mothers experiencing pregnancy after loss will be extra sensitive and prone to depression.
-If possible, make the appointments early in the morning so they wont be faced with too many other pregnant mums and make sure their consultant can attend.
+It’s important to choose your language carefully when addressing complications as parents experiencing pregnancy after loss will be extra sensitive and prone to depression.
+If possible, make the appointments early in the morning so they wont be faced with too many other expectant parents and make sure their consultant can attend.
 If their consultant can’t be at their next appointment, perhaps introduce them to the senior registrar who can attend.
 When discussing the delivery of their baby, try to take into account at what stage they lost their baby last time and whether it would be appropriate to induce them before that stage in this pregnancy.